ericfell/rfbzero/joss-paper/paper.md

 Multiple model outputs can be accessed from the simulation results including: temporal profiles for voltage, current, capacity, SOC, and overpotentials.
 Half-cycle capacities and duration of cycles can also be accessed.

 # An Example of the `rfbzero.py` API
-The documentation for `rfbzero.py` includes a getting started guide(insert link) and examples of RFB cells cycled under different protocols.
+The documentation for `rfbzero.py` includes a [getting started guide](https://ericfell-rfbzero.readthedocs.io/en/latest/getting-started.html) and examples of RFB cells cycled under different protocols.
 An example for CC cycling at 100 mA for a symmetric cell with OCV = 0.0 V, charging voltage = 0.2 V, discharging voltage = -0.2 V, and cycled for 500 seconds, is shown below:

 ```python
 from redox_flow_cell import ZeroDModel